Sabbats Made Easy: Cheat-Sheet for the Wheel of the Year

 What we celebrate: we recognize the initial breaking of winter ground into spring (early stages) and the milking of the ewes.
 We celebrate Saint Brigid and Goddess Brigid, and ready ourselves for warmer days to come.

-Symbols of the season: Snowflake, white flower, snow, crocuses, lambs, and milk.
+Symbols of the season: Snowflake, white flower, snow, crocuses, lambs, first flowers, brigid’s cross and dairy (milk, butter, cheese).

 Traditions: Light every lamp in the house, or light candles in each room to represent the sun’s rebirth.
 If snow is on the ground, or falling, walk around in it and draw a sun with your projective hand.
 Make Saint Brigid’s crosses or dolls to celebrate Saint Brigid.
 A bonfire is appropriate as the ancients tended Saint Brigid’s flame for years, never letting it burn out.